Permanent Retainer: Advantages & Disadvantages

 Advantages of removable retainers

-If you think it will be difficult to use a retainer for comfort or cosmetic reasons, a permanent retainer may seem like a terrific option to the one you have to put on or take off all the time.
+• If you think it will be challenging to use a retainer for comfort or cosmetic reasons, a permanent retainer may seem like a terrific option to the one you must put on or take off all the time.
 Both retainer types, however, offer advantages and disadvantages.

-Here are some important things to have in mind when it comes to permanent retainers, as well as some potential drawbacks to have in mind:
+Here are some essential things to have in mind when it comes to permanent retainers, as well as some potential drawbacks to have in mind:

-- Brushing and flossing around a permanent retainer takes a little more time and effort.
-If you don’t take the time to properly clean around your permanent retainer, you risk developing cavities and gum disease.
+• Brushing and flossing around a permanent retainer takes more time and effort.
+If you don’t clean around it properly, you risk developing cavities and gum disease.

-- The wire may irritate your tongue.
-Your tongue may get inflamed or scraped if the bond or wire breaks.
+• The wire may irritate your tongue, which may become inflamed or scraped if the bond or wire breaks.

 What If Your Permanent Retainer Breaks?

-If your retainer is broken in any manner, you should evaluate the damage right away.
-If a wire has become loose or is jutting out and causing pain and discomfort, you should see Orthodontic Experts to get it repaired.
+If your retainer is broken in any way, you should evaluate the damage right away.
+If a wire has become loose or is jutting out and causing pain and discomfort, you should see an Orthodontic Expert to have it repaired.

 Because wearing a permanent retainer is similar to braces, avoid hard, sticky, or gummy foods.
-You don’t want your bonded retainer to fall out any further than it has already.
+You don’t want your bonded retainer to fall out further than it already has.

 If your retainer cuts your tongue or the inside of your cheek, rinse your mouth with warm salt water to avoid infection and aid healing.